BFTorres/BFTorres/README.md

 ###### 🎓 I’m currently :

-‣   📝a fullstack javascript developer looking for a job / opportunity to join an amazing Tech team either as a frontend or fullstack developer<br>
 ‣ Working on some amazing projects soon to be seen in my portfolio.<br>
 ‣ Expanding my design abilities and tech stack by attending a UX/UI course.<br>
  <hr>